AlaaElkholy16/Alex-Port-Digital-Twin/README.md

 ![Digital twin workflow diagram showing GIS, AIS, KPI inputs feeding Three.js and scenario tools](./workflow_intial.svg)

-The Alexandria demo already ships with synthetic data, but the links below make it easy to swap in authoritative feeds when you are ready.
+The Alexandria demo already ships with synthetic data, but the links below make it easy to swap in authoritative feeds when it is ready.

 ### 🗺️ GIS datasets for port layouts